uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/model_overview.rst

 =======================
 Community Types (CMTs)
 =======================
-Each TEM grid cell can be assigned one “community type” (CMT).
+Each `DVMDOSTEM` grid cell can be assigned one “community type” (CMT).
 A community type is essentially a parameterization that specifies many properties for vegetation, and soil.

 =======================
 Vegetation Types (PFTs)